hypervel/hypervel.org/docs/docs/authentication.md

 This interface is simple.
 The `getAuthIdentifierName` method should return the name of the "primary key" column for the user and the `getAuthIdentifier` method should return the "primary key" of the user.
 When using a MySQL back-end, this would likely be the auto-incrementing primary key assigned to the user record.
 The `getAuthPassword` method should return the user's hashed password.

 This interface allows the authentication system to work with any "user" class, regardless of what ORM or storage abstraction layer you are using.
-By default, Laravel Hyperf includes an `App\Models\User` class in the `app/Models` directory which implements this interface.
+By default, Hypervel includes an `App\Models\User` class in the `app/Models` directory which implements this interface.